tanujdhiman/Data_Structure_and_Algorithms/Queue/Readme.md

 #### DeQueue :

 As Enqueue is inserting at the end of the Queue then Dequeue is Deleting from Start of the Queue.
 Example :- Through the Previous example Railway Station Conter line we all know when first person named Rahul came then obiviously he will get the ticket first so that he will get ticket then he will be removed exactly the same procedure here.
 First Element will come then it will removed first and this approach here is First Come First Out.

+#### Front :

+This operation is not an important operation here but it is an operation and we are going to implement it too here. **Front** By the name this opeartion will return Front element of the queue.
+Like in Linked List we implement StackTop operation ( function ) same here this operation will return front or top element of the queue.